-Non-Motorized In transportation planning, this term typically describes bicycling and walking used
+Non-Motorized In transportation planning, this term typically describes bicycling and walking used as a means of travel.

-Participation Provides an overview of the goals and objectives of the MPO participation process
+Participation Provides an overview of the goals and objectives of the MPO participation process and the participation techniques the MPO is committed to conducting for specific transportation planning programs and products.